hsuanhauliu/security-webcam/README.md

 - -j: use config.json in the root directory for configuration.
 Note that by using this flag, all other flags will be ignored.
 - -t: show time on the recordings.
 True by default.
 - -s: show webcam stream.
 - -o: output path.
-Default to current directory.
+Default to "recordings/" directory.
 - --top_fps: maximum fps allowed.
 Default to 30 fps.
 - --temp_buffer_len: length (in seconds) of the video segments before and after important footage.
 Default to 5 seconds.
 - --vid_buffer_len: length (in seconds) of the actual captured footage.
 Default to 60 seconds.